laur89/awesome-stars/README.md

 ## OpenSCAD

-- [wolfwood/trackpoint-keycap-mods](https://github.com/wolfwood/trackpoint-keycap-mods) - mod 3D printable keycaps to fit next to the Santoku and other keyboard's trackpoints
+- [wolfwood/trackpoint-keycap-mods](https://github.com/wolfwood/trackpoint-keycap-mods) - mod 3D printable keycaps for easier printing and to fit next to the Santoku and other keyboard's trackpoints

 ## Others